 Kidney stones are very common: In Germany, 1 to 2% of the population has them each year.
 Estimates for the U.S. show that 7% of women and 13% of men are diagnosed with kidney stones at least once during their life.
 Kidney stones affect people of all ages, including children, but are most common in people between the ages of 20 and 40.

 Kidney stones usually only cause symptoms once they've entered the ureter.
 The symptoms depend mostly on how large the kidney stones are: Kidney stones less than 5 millimeters in diameter travel to the bladder without any problems and are flushed out of the body in the urine 70% of the time.
-This happens with stones that are between 5 and 10 millimeters in diameter 50% of the time.
-Kidney stones that are larger than 10 millimeters in diameter usually need to be treated.
+The same is true for about 50% of stones between 5 and 10 millimeters in diameter.
+Kidney stones that are larger than 10 millimeters usually need to be treated.

 The time it takes for a kidney stone to pass varies quite a bit as well.
 Small kidney stones are usually passed with the urine after one or two weeks.
 Kidney stones that are not flushed out on their own within four weeks are usually treated.

-About 30 to 50% of people treated for a kidney stone have one again within five years, and some get them even more often.
-So prevention is a key part of dealing with kidney stones.
+About 30 to 50% of people treated for a kidney stone have one again within five years, and some get them even more often, so prevention plays an important role.

 Left untreated, kidney stones can narrow or block the ureters, increasing the risk of infection and temporarily putting added strain on the kidneys.
 These problems are rare because most kidney stones are treated before they can cause complications.
 Signs of an infection of the upper urinary tract include fever, chills, side and low back pain, and nausea or vomiting.